sh1boot/sh1boot.github.io/drafts/ciscv.md

 register slot the first instruction and a source register slot of the second instruction and hard-code them as a temporary register.

+Immediates are 5-bit by default, aliasing with a register index.
+When this is insufficient the frame may repurpose another register field to make a ten-bit immediate.
+When that's unreasonable (eg., the index for bit shifts on a 64-bit platform) the immediate-consuming instruction is duplicated in the list of opcodes the frame supports, and the choice between the two (or four, or eight) copies of the same instruction serves as an extra bit (or two or three).

 For 'chain' rules, a temporary register is used, and not encoded in the packet at all.
 This should probably be hard-coded as `x31` (which doesn't exist on RV32-E, so maybe `x7` instead?), but for the sake of